JamesSaxon/jamessaxon.github.io/_posts/2021-10-05-wifi-setups.md

    ISPs do tend to bump up speeds over time, and
      you won't save yourself any money
      if you end up buying another router, next year.
-   Comcast and AT&T do ensure that the device
+   If you rent,
-     is adequate for your contract, if you rent.
+     Comcast and AT&T do ensure that the device is adequate for your contract.
-   If you buy, you're responsible for it.
+   If you buy, you become responsible for that check.
 3. The choice among available routers can be a little daunting.
    PC Magazine has a good and up-to-date
     [review][pcmag] of good Wi-Fi routers for 2021,